 Let me point to a "part of you" that has the ability to observe and listen to your machinery with compassion and curiosity.
-That "part of you" also has the capacity to make non-automatic choices to take new physical and/or mental actions.
-These observations and choices will modify or replace the unresourceful beliefs and actions of your machinery, step by step and over time.
+That "part of you" also has the capacity to make non-automatic choices to take a few new physical and/or mental actions.
+These curious and compassionate observations and choices can modify or replace the unresourceful beliefs and actions of your machinery, step by step and over time.

 You are the observer, the observer of the world, the observer of others, the observer of your machinery, whether it is aligned within itself or fighting within itself.

 You are the observer of the machinery's thoughts, its feelings, its sensations.

 You observe with curiosity and compassion.

 If you fight with your machinery, that is not you fighting.
 That's your machinery fighting within itself.
 Observe the fighting.
 Come back to being and noticing who you really are.

 Surprisingly, if you curiously and compassionately observe your machinery, even without trying to change its dysfunctional behavior, your machinery will "improve," step by step.
 Interesting, don't you think?

 Creating a new habit for your machinery to notify you to remember that you are not the machinery